lrslab/Zebrafish-Multisequencing/GC_bias/README.md

-**The pipeline for how to calculate the GC bias of sequencing reads.**
+## Pipeline for Calculating and Normalizing GC Bias in Sequencing Reads

+### GC content for bin

 Firstly, we need to select the bin size, the length of bin, to calculate the GC content.
 Here, we chose the 1 Kbp for zebrafish with approximately 1.6 Gbp genome size.

-The following commands can help you split the genome into 1k bin and put the position to a bed file.
+To split the genome into 1k bins and generate a BED file containing their positions, use the following commands:

 ```shell
 samtools faidx GRCz11.fa